How SalaryLabs Uses Guides

 Salary data has historically been opaque, and that opacity makes it harder for workers to benchmark offers, negotiate with confidence, or spot when they are priced below market.
 Better salary transparency does not guarantee a raise, but it gives workers a clearer starting point for smarter career decisions.

 The proliferation of salary databases, pay transparency laws (now active in Colorado, New York, California, Washington, and growing), and tools like these guides is gradually shifting that balance.
-Workers who understand their market value negotiate more effectively, change jobs at the right time, and avoid being systematically underpaid.
+Workers who understand their market value negotiate more effectively, change jobs at the right time, and spot when their pay may sit below a reasonable market range.

 All salary data cited in our guides comes from the Bureau of Labor Statistics (BLS) Occupational Employment and Wage Statistics (OEWS) program, the most comprehensive and methodologically rigorous salary dataset publicly available in the US.